datasciencecampus/pygrams/docs/tech-report.md

 This is output as a text file for further processing, as it indicates a popular term followed by the top 10 co-occurring terms (weighted by term popularity).

 ## Word cloud
 Related to the FDG output, the popularity of a term can instead be mapped to the font size of the term and the top **n** terms displayed as a wordcloud.
-An example visualisation of the USPTO dataset can be generated with ```python pygrams.py  -it USPTO-mdf-0.05 -o=wordcloud```, an example output isshown below.
+An example visualisation of the USPTO dataset can be generated with ```python pygrams.py  -it USPTO-mdf-0.05 -o=wordcloud```, an example output is shown below.

 ![img](img/wordcloud.png)

-# Conclusion 1
+# Conclusion

 # References